 This area of town was the Southwest Proving Grounds during World War II.
 According to the Encyclopedia of Arkansas, “ In 1941, the Department of War acquired more than 50,000 acres in Hempstead County and spent approximately $15 million to build a testing ground for ordinance.”
 This time in history changed the trajectory of many of the towns, moving them from purely agricultural to industrial.

 Hangar and runway – The facilities you see today date to the summer of 1941.
 Established as the Southwest Proving Grounds, the airport was the third largest airport.
 It included a 5-mile long, heated runway that led technology at the time.
-Barracks built on-site for the 616th Army Air Corp Detachment, which tested the air bombs developed for combat.
+Barracks were built on-site for the 616th Army Air Corp Detachment, which tested the air bombs developed for combat.
 Today, the airstrip is a privately-used space.
 If you land here, make sure to watch out for the hay bales and chicken houses.

 Red brick building – In 1999, the Airport Historic District was placed on the National Register of Historic Places.
 A group of local citizens is currently working on a museum in the Old Generator Building.
-“A Sentimental Journey to Southwest Proving Ground,” will focus on the testing done here and on Senator George Lloyd Spencer, who was instrumental in opening Hope as the home site for this national contribution.
+“A Sentimental Journey to Southwest Proving Ground” will focus on the testing done here and on Senator George Lloyd Spencer, who was instrumental in opening Hope as the home site for this national contribution.

 The Oakhaven neighborhood was established in 1946 down Highway 32, just north of the airport.
 The homes were officer’s quarters during the Southwest Proving Grounds days, but when the war was over, a small community formed out of the homes on this street.

-I can’t wait to get back to Hope soon.
 Famous people may put a city on the map, but it’s the everyday stories that keep a community flourishing.

 Sign up for our weekly e-news.